diso/wordpress-openid/readme.txt

 == Changelog ==

+= version 2.1 =
+ - added FAQ items for plugin updater and adding an OpenID field to a comment form
+ - better tracking of which users have OpenIDs linked to their local WP account
+ - better automatic username generation
+ - fixed bug where non-OpenID websites had problems (bug [729])
+ - upgrade to version 2.0 of JanRain OpenID library
+ - admin option to rebuild tables

 = version 2.0 =
  - simplified admin interface by using reasonable defaults.
 Default behaviors include:
   - "unobtrusive mode"